XX-net/XX-Net/README_ENG.md

  2018-06-23
 * Google have updated SSL，please update SSL to version 3.12.2 or above。

-* Recently feedback domestic security software / QQ will affect the use, please try to close the security software or QQ
+* Recently feedback domestic security software / QQ will affect the use of proxy tool, try to close the security software or QQ

 * GAE_Proxy please run IPv6，reference: